fierceredpanda/sqoop-examples/README.md

 ##### lastmodified

-The last modified pull creates a Sqoop job that pulls from the `movie-reviews` table based off of the last modified date.
-Before running the job use the `sqoop/incremental-pull/lastmodified.sql` script to create and populate the table.
-Use the `sqoop/incramental-pull/lastmodified.sh` script to run the job.
+The last modified import creates a Sqoop job that imports from the `movie-reviews` table based off of the last modified date.
+Before running the job use the `sqoop/incremental-import/lastmodified.sql` script to create and populate the table.
+Use the `sqoop/incramental-import/lastmodified.sh` script to run the job.

 Additional executions of the job can be executed with `sqoop job --exec lastmodified-job`.
-Use the `sqoop/incremental-pull/lastmodified-update.sh` script to update some of the pre-existing rows between each run.
+Use the `sqoop/incremental-import/lastmodified-update.sh` script to update some of the pre-existing rows between each run.
 The job can be removed with `sqoop job --delete lastmodified-job`.

 ###### Movie Reviews